gevago01/libspatialindex-bulkloading-points/README.md

 8. It queries the R-Tree and estimates the average time for retrieving a point.
 It also estimates the error of the measurements

 ## Notes:
-1. Since the application reads from a stream, it does not create unneccesarry objects.
+1. Since the application reads from a stream, it does not create unnecessary objects.
 The application uses as much memory as the size of the data
 2. Assumes libspatialindex is properly installed (see [here how to install](https://github.com/libspatialindex/libspatialindex/wiki/1.-Getting-Started) )
 3. A **sample file** is provided